By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 How do you conquer/ minimise nerves and self-doubt?

 For me, self-doubt and nerves are two very different things, although of course they are intertwined.
 They affect me in very different ways.
-Self-doubt is a thing that affects me in the practise room rather than the stage.
+Self-doubt is a thing that affects me in the practice room rather than the stage.

 I didn’t have too many issues with nerves until early on in my undergrad.
 I ran into a few speed bumps in terms of trumpet playing and they became the source of some anxiety.
 Over time though, I’ve learnt what I need to do to deal with nerves.

 If I prepare properly, and I know exactly what would be the best-case or worst-case scenario, and I’m ready to accept either outcome, then I find myself in this mental space where nothing is going to surprise me.
-There’s no element of mystery.
 There are things that I know will be really good, there’s things that might be good, there’s things that probably won’t be good unless I’m having a really good day… if I am mentally prepared for all of those things to happen, then when I miss that big note, it doesn’t give me anxiety, it’s just like, ‘Ah well, that didn’t happen.’
 And if I perform regularly, my nerves almost completely disappear.

 Now self-doubt is a much bigger thing.
 Self-doubt in a much broader sense.
 I definitely find myself using less than constructive self-talk during periods where I feel more down.
 Wondering whether I’m going to ‘figure it out’ or ‘make it’ whatever the hell that means, and what that means for my relationships and future.

 As part of my Masters of Music (Orchestral Performance), I’ve been taking a subject run by Dr. Margaret Osborne, Optimal Performance Under Pressure.
 During that subject we’ve talked a lot about changing the tone of our self-talk.
-It sounds very cheesy, but practicing positive self-talk makes an enormous difference and can fundamentally change how you view yourself in the world.
+It sounds cheesy, but practicing positive self-talk makes an enormous difference and can fundamentally change how you view yourself in the world.

 I think people can feel as though performance nerves and self-doubt are an inevitability and they are at the mercy of these emotions.
 But it’s completely possible to harness those crippling nerves into energy that actually enhances a performance.